Setting up an environment using CVMFS in GitLab CI (e.g. to run CMSSW)

 shopt -s expand_aliases

-Another common pitfall when setting up CMSSW in GitLab is that the execution fails because the setup script doesn’t follow best practives for shell scripts such as returning non-zero return values even if the setup is OK or using unset variables.
+Another common pitfall when setting up CMSSW in GitLab is that the execution fails because the setup script doesn’t follow best practices for shell scripts such as returning non-zero return values even if the setup is OK or using unset variables.
 Even if the script exits without visible error message, there could be something wrong.
 It is therefore often a good idea to circumvent issues like that by disabling strict checks before running the setup command and enabling these checks afterwards again.

 Exercise: Set up CMSSW in GitLab